voorhoede/nuxt-dato-netlify-preview/readme.md

 - supports Vue devtools
 - basic auth password protection (so only editors can view)
 - builds on changes on `preview` branch
+- `preview` branch is automatically updated after a successful deploy of the `master` branch
 - can be triggered by editors in CMS (but most changes don't need new build)
 - can be visited by editors via link in CMS (link contains basic auth credentials)